 As simple as it sounds, just one step left is sometimes all that is needed to go off track.
 If you are going to reward yourself with something do it for the right reasons and not because of regurgitated old patterns or beliefs resurfacing

 If you know buying a tub of ice-cream is going to tempt you until a moment of weakness, don’t go there.
-Wait until the time is right when you feel like a LOT of water is under bridge and new patterns are well and truly reinforced.
-It’s fine to test your limits now and then but make sure that there is a quick pick up plan and strategy to stop down spiraling.
+Wait until the time is right when you feel like a LOT of water is under the bridge and your values are firmly matched with your actions.
+It’s fine to test your limits now and then but make sure that there is a quick pick up plan and strategy to stop downward spiralling.

-Reoccurring behaviours can reappear in an instant and it doesn’t take much effort to fall prey to a bout of laziness.
-We all need time to recoup and recover but recognise when enough is enough and when it’s time to set your focus back on maintaining a plan of health.
-Know when it’s time to cut back on sugar or alcohol.
+It doesn’t take much effort to fall prey to a bout of laziness.
+We all need time to recoup and recover but recognise when it’s time to set your focus back on maintaining a plan of health.
+Understand when it’s time to cut back on alcohol.
 Know when it’s time to reset your daily goal of walking 10,000 steps.
-Know when it’s time to return back to practising relaxation techniques at work.
+Know when it’s time to return to practising relaxation techniques at work.
 Momentum is a funny thing and if energy is moving in the wrong direction it can take a heck of a lot of effort to intervene.

-“‘I’m hopeless at cooking so I just eat out all the time” (cope out, laziness talk)
+“‘I’m hopeless at cooking” (cope out, laziness talk)

-” I’m not very good a meditating’ (but haven’t really given it a good crack)
+” I’m not very good a meditating’ (but haven’t given it a good crack)

 It’s comforting to know that the preferred path is always close by.
 IT’S RIGHT THERE and never went away.
-The sooner you can pick yourself up from a minor set back or hiccup the better chance you have of reinforcing the newer, more desirable habit and not the old.
+The sooner you pick yourself up from a minor setback or hiccup the better chance you have of reinforcing the more desirable habit.